flutter/website/src/content/packages-and-plugins/developing-packages.md

 Use the following instructions to add `HelloPod` with the version `0.0.1`:

-1. Specify dependency at the end of `ios/hello.podspec`:
+1. Specify the dependency at the end of `ios/hello.podspec`:

    ```ruby
    s.dependency 'HelloPod', '0.0.1'
    ```

-   For private pods, refer to [Private CocoaPods](https://guides.cocoapods.org/making/private-cocoapods.html) to ensure repo access:
+   For private pods, refer to
+   [Private CocoaPods][] to ensure repo access:

    ```ruby
    s.source = {